Little Music Makers® is a registered trademark.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Little Music Makers® Hamburg, he or she may, at any time, contact any employee of the controller.
-An employee of Little Music Makers® Hamburg shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Little Music Makers®, he or she may, at any time, contact any employee of the controller.
+An employee of Little Music Makers® shall promptly ensure that the erasure request is complied with immediately.

 e) Right of restriction of processing